BAIL HEARINGS AND BAIL CONDITIONS

 After an accused person has been arrested and charged with a criminal code offence the arresting police officer may release that person from the scene or the police station.
 However, depending on the nature of the allegations, the accused’s personal circumstances and their criminal record, the police may decide to hold the person for a bail hearing within 24 hours.

 Unfortunately, often proposed sureties are unprepared for a contested bail hearing and often fail to adequately address the Crown’s concerns on one or more of the three grounds a judge or justice must assess when determining if an accused’s detention is necessary.
-Sometimes the proposed sureties, even though honestly well intentioned, are simply unacceptable for the role or responsibility.
+Sometimes the sureties, even though honestly well-intentioned, are simply unacceptable for the role or responsibility.
 Other times the presiding justice finds that proposed supervision plan is inadequate for accused person’s unique circumstances.
 Failing to present one or more acceptable sureties or an acceptable proposed plan of supervision will result in a detention order and an accused person remaining in jail until their trial date or the matter is resolved.
 Being denied a release order will often increase legal costs, interfere with employment, limit a person’s defence options and create undue stress on a person’s family.
-Its important that a criminal lawyer is retained soon after a person’s arrest to commence preparing a release plan and the proposed sureties to testify in criminal court.
+Its important that a criminal lawyer is retained soon after a person’s arrest to provide legal advice and commence preparing a release plan and the sureties to testify in criminal court.

 WHAT IS BAIL?